Ten Tips to Build Killer Mobile Apps by blending User Psychology with UI/UX Design

 - One of the major principles of great UI/UX design is “Things that are close together are believed to go together”.

 - Instead of using decorative fonts use font type and size that is easy to read

-- According to human psychology people rely on peripheral vision to get at the core of what they are looking; therefore, make your UI design eye-catching
+- According to human psychology, people rely on peripheral vision to get at the core of what they are looking; therefore, make your UI design eye-catching

 - Together Red and Blue colors are more arduous to look at.
-Avoid using red text on blue background or vice versa
+Avoid using red text on a blue background or vice versa

-- Think of using canonical perspective to make objects look slightly angled and slightly above the ground, making it easier for users to recognize on-screen objects.
+- Think of using a canonical perspective to make objects look slightly angled and slightly above the ground, making it easier for users to recognize on-screen objects.

 Conclusion: Modern UI/UX design is based on intrinsic and extrinsic motivation.
 The kind of motivation that persuades user’s to take an action.
 Usually, such action is largely dependent on the outcome and expectations of the app.
 UI/UX design that motivated users to do something using external factors like rewards or gifts are extrinsic motivations.
 On the contrary, intrinsic motivation is a voluntary action from the user to perform a specific act out of mere enjoyment derived from doing an activity.